iamSShan/machine_learning_algorithms/supervised/decisionTrees/README.md

 	* Here 3 yes and 3 no is worst split and is impurest, where 4 yes and 0 no is best split and is purest.
 	* For a single node, we can find which feature is to be selected among other features for splitting by considering featuring giving less entropy.
-	* When we get pure split entropy(i.e 0) we consider that as leaf node.
+	* When we get pure split entropy(i.e. 0) we consider that as leaf node.
 	* But this is just for a node, we have to check for whole sub-tree below too till leaf node and add their entropy values, to get best split possible.
 For this we use Information Gain.

 * **Information Gain**: It measures the reduction in entropy, it decides which attribute should be selected as decision node.
 Constructing decision trees involves finding attribute that returns highest information gain.
 It is given by